voerch/OptimizingNumericalPDE/README.md

 Purpose of this project to optimize numerical solutions of parabolic PDEs by testing high performance computing techniques and comparing compilers/os/32bit/64bit.
 The idea of this project is to study how to take advantage of this parallelism and explore how much faster we can make these calculations.

+# TODO Derivation #
+black scholes pde derivation
+black scholes anal sol.
+heat equation separation of variables explicit implicit theta
+Generalize ADI

 # TODO #
-yazmaya başla

 timing average al
-delta s + random 10^-20 prevent undesired optimization log spot bs bak compare errors black scholes derivation error için precision arttır
-Generalize ADI implement multi assset BS duffy optimal grid
+delta s + random 10^-20 prevent undesired optimization log spot bs bak compare errors error için precision arttır implement multi assset BS duffy optimal grid

 farkli tridiagonal solverlara bak thomas algo cyclic reduction double sweep